Nick07242000/java-chess/README.md

 An MVC architecture is used in the proyect and Observer, Strategy, Factory and Singleton programming patterns have been applied.

-[JUnit 5](https://junit.org/junit5/) was used for testing purposed.
+[JUnit 5](https://junit.org/junit5/) was used for testing purposes.

+A [Trello](https://trello.com/b/dCF3rzqK/javachess) board was used to track task completion.

 ## Features